nox309/myPosh/Readme.md

 # myPosh

-myPosh is primarily intended to improve the look and usability of Powershell.
+myPosh is primarily to improve the look and usability of Powershell.
 In addition, various functions are added to facilitate various tasks.